-I am Wissame Cherfi, French-Algerian creative director/videographer/video editor based in Dublin for the past 10 years.
+I am Wissame Cherfi, French-Algerian creative director/videographer/video editor.
 Since 2012, I have been focusing my work on cinematic corporate films developing an easy production process for my clients and my approach targets effectively your needs.

 I work for big brands, agencies and entrepreneurs to create compelling and engaging stories.
 The clients I work for include:

 The time and effort that goes into the preparation of story, locations, scheduling, props, etc.